Lots of product for your buck

 Ingredients: Strengthening and hydrating

-Due to its antioxidants, essential fatty acids, and vitamin E, argan oil helps increase elasticity and adds shine while protecting the hair from heat damage and free radicals.
+This formula features antioxidants, essential fatty acids, vitamin E, and argan oil.
+These ingredients are said to help increase elasticity and add shine while protecting the hair from heat damage and free radicals.
 Meanwhile, polyquaternium-11 forms a lightweight film around the hair to hold the curl, add shine, and keep frizz at bay.
 Best of all, the clear film won’t cause buildup.

 The Results: Minimal hydration, lots of shrinkage with some definition